- What are payment terms?

 Cash on delivery (COD)

 COD requires payment at the time of delivery, either to the delivery person or through immediate electronic transfer.
-This method is common for new customers, high-risk transactions, or businesses with trust concerns.
+This method is common for new customers, high-risk transactions, or those with trust concerns.

 Pros: